 Setup > Custom Code > Custom Settings and click the "Manage" button of the "Glue42 Settings" list entry.
+Click "New".
 Enter a default Glue42 Gateway address, username and password:

 Next, you have to edit the values for the "LightningURL" and "VisualURL" labels created for the Salesforce Connector.
 Go to

-Click on the "Edit" button of the "LightningURL" list item.
-The value for the "LightningURL" must be the same as the custom domain name for your organization, e.g.
+The value for the "LightningURL" field must be the same as the custom domain name for your organization, e.g.

 Click the "Save" button to save the changes.

-Setup > Custom Code > Visualforce Pages, click on the "Breakout" list item and click the "Preview" button:
+Setup > Custom Code > Visualforce Pages, click on the "Breakout" list item and click the "Preview" button on the next screen:

 Copy only the domain part of the link from the address bar of the newly opened page:

-Set this address as a value for "VisualURL" and click the "Save" button:
+Go back to the Custom Metadata Types section, set this address as a value for the "VisualURL" field and click the "Save" button.

-To uninstall the Salesforce Connector, you need to retrace the configuration and installation steps backwards in order to remove all package dependents first and then the package itself.
+If you have an older version of the Salesforce Connector which wasn't installed through the AppExchange Marketplace, you have to retrace the configuration and installation steps backwards in order to remove all package dependents first and then the package itself.
 For the example given in the Actions section this means: